 Theater-goers can choose to follow one actor's course through the set (after a point, the scenes will loop), or, instead, to set their own rhythm and path.
-Actors, through largely wordless scenes, play out dramatic themes of violence, despair, and sex, with scene including blood and nudity/
+Actors, through largely wordless scenes, play out dramatic themes of violence, despair, and sex, with scenes including blood and nudity.

-Occasionally, there are special one-on-one character encounters, where audience members are pulled away from the crowd and led into private rooms for mysterious and creepy encounters.
+Occasionally, there are special one-on-one character encounters, where audience members are lured away from the crowd and led into private rooms for mysterious and creepy encounters.

-There are generally five arrival times scheduled each evening, with performances starting between 6pm and 12am, depending on the day of the week (shows run daily, barring special events; tickets cost $75 to $105/person; no one under 16 is permitted); reserve tickets online.
-866-811-4111; 530 W. 27th St., btwn 10th & 11th aves.
+There are generally five arrival times scheduled each evening, with performances starting between 6 pm and 12 am, depending on the day of the week (shows run daily, barring special events; tickets cost $75 to $105/person; no one under 16 is permitted); reserve tickets online.

-The menu, by Chef R.L.
-King, highlights contemporary takes on classic British and American cuisine (think meat pies, steaks, and vegetable stews), but the main attraction in the softly lit, sixth-floor, 140-seat restaurant is less the solid fare than the ambiance, with its impressive set design (including a section stylized as a train's dining car) and a mix of dinner-theater theatrics and live jazz performances.
+The menu highlights contemporary takes on classic British and American cuisine (think meat pies, steaks, and vegetable stews), but the main attraction in the softly lit, sixth-floor, 140-seat restaurant is less the solid fare than the ambiance, with its impressive set design (including a section stylized as a train's dining car) and a mix of dinner-theater theatrics and live jazz performances.

-The McKittrick Hotel's design flair extends to this whimsical outdoor rooftop lounge, a secret garden lair, spilling over with plants, flowers, and vegetable gardens (with the vegetables and herbs harvested here showing up on dinner plates at The Heath and for seasonal cocktail garnishes at the bar).
+The McKittrick Hotel's design flair extends to this whimsical outdoor rooftop lounge, a secret garden lair, spilling over with plants, flowers, and vegetable gardens.
+(The vegetables and herbs harvested here show up on dinner plates at the restaurant below and for seasonal cocktail garnishes at the bar.)

-Like The Heath, there is a subtly developed railroad theme, with railroad tracks and a rail car mixed in with the decor, a nod to the discarded rail tracks that were discovered on the roof at the project's inception (possibly a relic from the nearby High Line's historic railroad days).
+There is a subtly developed railroad theme, with railroad tracks and a rail car mixed in with the decor, a nod to the discarded rail tracks that were discovered on the roof at the project's inception—possibly a relic from the nearby High Line's historic railroad days.